15 Must Visit Tokyo Attractions & Travel Guide

 2. Nakamise (仲見世)

-Located just before Sensoji after Kaminarimon or “Thunder Gate”, a massive paper lantern dramatically painted in vivid red-and-black tones to suggest thunderclouds and lightning, Nakamise is one of the oldest shopping centres in Japan.
+Located just before Sensoji after Kaminarimon or “Thunder Gate”, a massive paper lantern dramatically painted in vivid red-and-black tones to suggest thunderclouds and lightning, Nakamise is one of the oldest shopping centers in Japan.

-Apart from typical Japanese souvenirs such as yukata, keychains and folding fans, various traditional local snacks from the Asakusa area are sold along the Nakamise.
+Apart from typical Japanese souvenirs such as yukata, keychains, and folding fans, various traditional local snacks from the Asakusa area are sold along the Nakamise.

-Opening Hours: Daily 10:00am – 5:00pm
+Opening Hours: Daily 10:00 am – 5:00 pm

 Getting there